 Deleting 9 Years of Tweets

-There's nothing more uncomfortable about realizing you're a product of a digital age when you run into traces of the person you used to be: through abandoned blogs, Facebook's On This Day reminder, or old chat transcripts tucked away in your email you'd forgotten about – all there, documenting your growth (or, sometimes, lack thereof) online and in public.
+Friday, June 8, 2018 / 6:12 PMThere's nothing more uncomfortable about realizing you're a product of a digital age when you run into traces of the person you used to be: through abandoned blogs, Facebook's On This Day reminder, or old chat transcripts tucked away in your email you'd forgotten about – all there, documenting your growth (or, sometimes, lack thereof) online and in public.

-This Instagram post is now archived, but I posted it with
+This Instagram post is now archived, but I posted it with the caption, "Filing this away for personal reasons." |

 And I was afraid if I forgot those things, that I would somehow lose myself too.
 Because I didn't exist without those people and those places, those conversations or those moments.
 Because I wasn't a whole person without someone seeing that I was there.